 We want people to win the prizes, and we want people going into this to know that we want people to win.
 Otherwise we wouldn’t get participants to put in the effort that we are trying to measure.

-So let me remind everyone again, the challenges that we have created here do not have the protection of the Secret Key and they are using Master Passwords that are at the weaker end of what we recommend.
+So let me remind everyone again, the challenges that we have created here do not have the protection of the Secret Key and they are using 1Password account passwords that are at the weaker end of what we recommend.
 This contest simulates attacking only one single component of 1Password security.

 Knowing your system is a good thing

-It’s been nearly seven years since we helped revive the notion of wordlist-based passwords with our article Toward Better Master Passwords.
+It’s been nearly seven years since we helped revive the notion of wordlist-based passwords with this article.
 And one of the many virtues of generated passwords is that they remain strong even if the attacker knows how they were generated.
 So with that in mind, we are also publishing the source used to generate the challenges.

 How long until we have answers?